 Line 1 runs from Vörösmarty tér to Mexikói út.
 This line stops at numerous landmarks and museums, making it very useful for tourists.

 The Metro line 1 is one of the easiest lines to take since it is not very deep and; therefore, you will not have to walk down many stairs.
 In addition, its stations are curiously decorated.

-You will find this route useful if you take the bus 200E from the Airport to the city center.
+You will find this route useful if you take the bus 200E from the Airport to the city centre.
 The bus's final destination is Köbánya-Kispest, which is the first Line 3 metro station.

 Line 3 also stops at the Great Market Hall (Kálvin Tér).

-Opened in 2014, the metro line 4 runs for 4 miles (7 kilometers).
+Opened in 2014, the metro line 4 runs for 4 miles (7 kilometres).
 It connects the two main railway stations in the city: Keleti Railway Station and Kelenföld Railway Station.

 Budapest Metro opens every day at 4:30 am and runs until 11 pm.
 The trains pass every 2 to 15 minutes depending on the time of day.